rescript-lang/vim-rescript/README.md

 :RescriptTypeHint
   [Experimental] Uses the g:rescript_type_hint_bin executable to extract type information of the current file and displays the right type hint for the current cursor position

+:RescriptJumpToDefinition
+  [Experimental] Uses the g:rescript_type_hint_bin executable to jump to the original definition of the entity on the current position

 :RescriptInfo
   [Experimental] Opens a preview buffer with the current rescript plugin state
 ```